Nauvoo — Start of Sea Bright

 Sea Bright beginnings …

-It was first known as “Nauvoo” (that’s Hebrew for: “pleasant place”).
-The very first settlers — Nathan Woolley, William Giles, and Johnty Smith — probably arrived in 1839, according to a Long Branch Daily Record story.
+It was first called “Nauvoo.”
+The area’s original settlers — Nathan Woolley, William Giles, and Johnty Smith — probably arrived in 1839, according to a Long Branch Daily Record story.

-Nauvoo residents of the late-1800s were: “clam-diggers, rough, hard-bitten professional fishermen with Norwegian backgrounds,” according to a June 1957 Red Bank Register retrospective on the early settlement.
+Nauvoo residents considered themselves: “clam-diggers, rough, hard-bitten professional fishermen with Norwegian backgrounds,” according to a June 1957 Red Bank Register retrospective on the early settlement.

-The Seaman Sea Skiff, one of the most famous boats in maritime history, was the boat of choice back then.
-All started by Nauvoo craftsman Isaac Seaman back in 1841.
+The Seaman Sea Skiff, one of the most famous boats in maritime history, was the craft of choice back then.
+All started by Nauvoo boat-builder Isaac Seaman back in 1841.
 The boats — with near flat bottoms for better movement through surf and sand — were framed in applewood and later oak.

-Going back to 1668 both Sea Bright and Monmouth Beach were part of “Wardell’s Beach” — named for original owner Eliakim Wardell.
-He acquired the land (about 454 acres) from the Lenape tribe for the equivalent of 4 pounds (about 11 cents per acre).
+Both Sea Bright and Monmouth Beach were part of “Wardell’s Beach” — named for original owner Eliakim Wardell — going back to 1668.
+He had acquired the land (about 454 acres) from the Lenape tribe for the equivalent of 4 pounds (about 11 cents per acre).
 Payment was in blankets, clothing and hardware for all land north of Long Branch, below Sandy Hook, and between the Shrewsbury River and Atlantic Ocean.

 By October 1865, Dr. Arthur V. Conover had acquired all of what is now Sea Bright and Monmouth Beach for $30,000.
 The Freehold physician bought from the heirs of Major Henry Wardell, the great-great grandson of the area’s first settler.

-In June 1869, Mifflin Paul paid $5,300 to Dr. Conover to buy much of the Sea Bright acreage.
+In June 1869, Mifflin Paul paid $5,300 to Dr. Conover to buy most of the Sea Bright acreage.
 At that time, Sea Bright was “an undeveloped strip of sand” and not a single real house existed.
-The Paul acquisition, along with the opening of a shore railroad line, brought major development to Sea Bright.
+The Paul acquisition, along with the opening of a shore railroad line and a new bridge to Rumson, brought major development to Sea Bright.
 By March 1889, Sea Bright (then a section of Ocean Township) voted to incorporate itself, but it wasn’t until April 1896 that Sea Bright became an official, independent borough.